UXSoc/UX-glitch/README.md

 ## How To Use

-If you're ready to get started check out this [tutorial to set up](https://github.com/UXSoc/UX-glitch/blob/master/Documentation/SETUP.md).
+If you're ready to get started check out this [tutorial to setup](https://github.com/UXSoc/UX-glitch/blob/master/Documentation/SETUP.md).

 If you want know what else you can do check out [extras](https://github.com/UXSoc/UX-glitch/blob/master/Documentation/EXTRAS.md) to customize your workflow.